 Fun Fact: Strawberries are the third-best food source of polyphenols, antioxidants believed to reduce the risk of cancer and heart disease, which Harvard researchers have shown help keep your teeth healthy.

-Day 4: Blueberry-Cabbage Power Juice (find recipe here)
+Day 4: Blueberry-Cabbage Power Juice (find the recipe here)

 Fun Fact: Red cabbage and blueberries pack this juice with anthocyanins, which may help keep your memory sharp.